alephium/docs/docs/FAQ.md

 ### What type of wallet do you offer?
 Is it planned to offer hardware wallets?

-We currently have a desktop [wallet](https://github.com/alephium/desktop-wallet/releases/latest) and the team is working on mobile and [web extension wallets](https://github.com/alephium/extension-wallet/releases/latest).
+We currently have a [desktop wallet](https://github.com/alephium/desktop-wallet/releases/latest) and a [web extension wallet](https://github.com/alephium/extension-wallet/releases/latest).
+The team is actively working on a [mobile wallet](https://github.com/alephium/mobile-wallet).
 We want to offer the possibility to store ALPH on hardware wallets.
 We are currently pursuing being supported on Ledger.
 Please note that it is a lengthy process and won't be completed overnight.

 ### When importing my seed to another desktop wallet, is there a way to import all generated addresses with it?